World Music Ensembles and Small Ensemble

 The Winds Chamber Music course is offered each semester and consists of various small wind groups forming, rehearsing literature and performing in a concert at the end of the semester.
 Brass quintets, woodwind quintets, flute duets, flute-clarinet duets, oboe duets, flute-marimba duets, trumpet trios, flute choir, clarinet trios, flute trios, saxophone duets, tuba quartets, flute-oboe-piano trios and French horn-flute duets are examples of the great variety of participating groups.

 Each section of the ensemble knows as Discovery Players specializes in different repertoire.
-One section is large conducted ensemble of classical guitar and addition instruments specializing in repertoire in various styles.
+One section is a large, conducted ensemble of classical guitar and additional instruments specializing in repertoire in various styles.
 Another section is dedicated to the performance of commercial music.
-Additional sections are added on occasion to accommodate the needs of the ever evolving music curriculum.
+Additional sections are added on occasion to accommodate the needs of the ever-evolving music curriculum.

-The California State University Northridge Steel Drum Ensemble, under the direction of "Gee" Rabe, is currently a 13-piece group, consisting of entirely steel drums and drumset.
+The California State University Northridge Steel Drum Ensemble, under the direction of "Gee" Rabe, is currently a 13-piece group, consisting of steel drums and a drumset.
 The group performs many styles of music, including calypso, reggae, Latin, and classical.
-During the first class meeting, the students lean about the history and facts about the steel drum.
-After the introduction, the students learn their instruments rapidly by practicing scales and sightreading.
-They will learn easier songs at first and then progress to more difficult ones.
+During the first class meeting, the students learn about the history of the steel drum.
+After the introduction, the students learn their instruments rapidly by practicing scales and sightreading, beginning with easier songs and progressing to more difficult ones.
 They also have opportunities to learn improvisation and arrange music for steel band.
 The group performs in concert at least once a semester and is open to all majors and anyone in the community who would like to take the course.
-French horn-flute duets are examples of the great variety of participating groups.

 Mariachi Ensemble is a group of musicians that typically play ranchera, the regional music of Mexico dating back to at least the 18th century, evolving over time in the countryside of various regions of western Mexico.
 The CSUN Mariachi Ensemble is one of the newest of the world music ensembles at CSUN.